redradman/redradman/README.md

 A few things I've worked on:

-- 🦠 **ContagionRL (accepted to TMLR 2026).** Agent-based epidemiological models trained with RL to study outbreaks and intervention design.
-Accepted to TMLR, with Prof. Daniel Coombs.
+- 🦠 **ContagionRL (accepted to TMLR 2026).** Agent-based epidemiological models trained with RL to study outbreaks and intervention design with Prof. Daniel Coombs.
 - 🤖 **Hierarchical locomotion in humanoid robots (accepted to AI/CRV 2026).** Low-level policies coordinated by a high-level terrain planner, at UBC's MOCCA lab with Prof. Michiel van de Panne.
 - 🧬 **Protein conformation search (🥈 Silver Medal at iGEM).** 80B+ Monte Carlo simulations on UBC's Sockeye cluster to find stable conformations under adversarial conditions.
 - 📰 **NLP for entrepreneurship.** Zero-shot and few-shot classification pipelines at UBC Sauder with Prof. Beausoleil.
 Under review.